mrinmoymondalreal/LegalLink/backend/README.md

 npm install
 ```

-- Build and run the project
+- run the project in development

 ```
 npm run dev